msramalho/feup-sdis/proj2/README.md

 #### NOTE
 If you append an `e` to the testApph.sh action, this will instead call the enhanced version of the subprotocol, if it exists, or the default if it doesn't: * `sh testApp.sh largePenguin.jpg 1 2e` - on peer `1`, start action `2e` (RESTOREENH) of file `largePenguin.jpg` (uses TCP btw)

+# Protocols

+## Create new Cluster
+When a new cluster is created it needs to query on the global McControl for available ClusterIds and then map the id into a Multicast address, which must be between:  `224.0.0.0` and `239.255.255.255`.

+The Peer forming a new Cluster will send a `CLUSTERING` message and every cluster must send a `CLUSTER <ClusterId>` for their cluster.

+If a Peer from cluster X sends that cluster's address then all the other Peers in the cluster will be prevented from doing so for that `CLUSTERING` message.

+The new peer will use the first available `Id` and map into a Multicast Adress by incrementing `Id` from `224.0.0.0`